lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 - **Reformatting datetime columns** in order standardize the observations and properly adjust the daylight saving time across the years (some of the years in records had an extra daylight saving hour which had to be accounted for; others didn't, which caused inconsistencies).
 - **Adjusting of target variable**, which envolved first filtering the observations to select only a fixed window for the observations, *i.e.* only hourly observations between 7:00 and 18:00 (local time) were selected.
 - **Data normalization** using the [Robust Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html).
 - **Applying temporal holdout split** to obtain the train and test sets.
 Out of the Jan/2001 to Jun/2021 period available when this project was developed, 2001-2018 (inclusve) was selected for training and the remaining data (2019-2021) for testing.
-After the split, the observations in both train and test sets were shuffled.
+After the split, the observations in the training set were shuffled.

 ### Data Imputation